SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Helpful_tips_for_Larsoft_building.md

-Add a new package to your LArsoft version.(#Add-a-new-package-to-your-LArsoft-version)
+Add a new package to your LArsoft version.
 -------------------------------------------------------------------------------------------------------

 Setup your code.
 Find the version of the package you are downloading